2i2c-org/docs/index.md

 - Run a collaborative project with distributed users
 - Provide online interactive environments for content that you write

+## What kinds of guarantees do I have for this pilot?

+We know that it is really frustrating to rely on infrastructure that is undependable or often breaks.
+For this reason, we've designed 2i2c Hubs to be as fault-tolerant as possible.
+If things break, they should break for only one person rather than for an entire hub.
+If things must be changed, they should be changeable easily and quickly.

+In addition, JupyterHub is designed to give you a degree of administrative control over what's going on inside.
+For example, you can add your own users and even help them debug their problem by taking over their session.
+See []

+That said, this is a pilot being run with limited resources.
+You should not expect someone to respond to your questions and problems *immediately*.
+However, we'll do our best to get back to you quickly.

 ## Using a 2i2c Hub

 For information about how to use a hub, see [](use.md).